SVA-SE/MATRIX-dashboards/docs/design.md

 User profiling is a process where you create a fictional user persona for each distinct group of target users.
 This set of user personas act as a simplified representation of your user base, with characteristics, limitations, and expectations that are similar to those of your users.
 This  concretises the plurality of your user base into a simple model of needs and limitations, which should guide your design choices and help you to craft a more user-friendly platform.

+_TODO: Add example of user personas from presentation_

 _TODO: downloadable worksheet for user profiling process_

 ### Layout design